GreenZapdos/reel/README.md

 ## Configuration

 copy `config.yml.default` to `config.yml` and modify the values.
-The movie directory should have movies organized into subfolders, with thumbnails(jpg, png or tbn) and (optionally) XBMC-style .nfo files
+The movie directory should have movies organized into subfolders, with thumbnails(jpg, png or tbn) and (optionally) XBMC-style .nfo files.
+Thumbnails may be named either `<moviename>.(jpg, png, tbn)` or `<moviename>-poster.(jpg, png, tbn)`
 ```
 $ ls /movies/back-to-the-future-part-1-1985/
-back-to-the-future-part-1-1985.m4v  back-to-the-future-part-1-1985.nfo  back-to-the-future-part-1-1985.tbn
+back-to-the-future-part-1-1985.m4v  back-to-the-future-part-1-1985.nfo  back-to-the-future-part-1-1985-poster.jpg
 ```

 You may need to modify your /etc/mime.types to support the m4v extension.